maltsev-gorskij/DynamicColorChangeBug/README.md

 ## Repository information
-Minimal example to reproduce dynamic transition background color change using Odyssey library
+Minimal example to reproduce bug in dynamic transition background color change using Odyssey library

 ## Description
 In one of my applications, there was a need to implement a dynamic theme change in the application.